Backups, export and import¶

 Zulip also has an HTML archive tool, which is primarily intended for public archives, but can also be useful to inexpensively preserve public stream conversations when decommissioning a Zulip organization.

 The Zulip server has a built-in backup tool:

 # As the zulip user /home/zulip/deployments/current/manage.py backup # Or as root su zulip -c '/home/zulip/deployments/current/manage.py backup'

 The backup tool provides the following options:

 --skip-db: Skip backup of the database.
-Useful if you’re using a remote postgres host with its own backup system and just need to backup non-database state.
+Useful if you’re using a remote PostgreSQL host with its own backup system and just need to back up non-database state.

 LOCAL_UPLOADS_DIRis set, user-uploaded files in that directory will be ignored.

 This will generate a

 on your Zulip server that would be needed to restore your Zulip